ttkaralis/syntheticRNASeq/README.md

-# **synthetic-RNASeq**
+# **syntheticRNASeq**

 ![image alt](synthetic-RNASeq_logo.png)

 ## **Introduction**
-synthetic-RNASeq is a python package that allows generation of synthetic RNA-Sequencing data by sampling a negative binomial distribution.
+syntheticRNASeq is a python package that allows generation of synthetic RNA-Sequencing data by sampling a negative binomial distribution.
 The output of the generators are pandas data frames with genes in rows and samples in columns.

 ## **Usage**